 Week 3 - Grow: Give your team the confidence to tap into their talents

-In the third of four articles on overcoming the cultural barriers to fundraising, Action Planning Associate Emily Petty prepares the ground for growth.
+In the third of four articles on overcoming the cultural barriers to fundraising, Action Planning Consultant Emily Petty prepares the ground for growth.

 Over the past few years I’ve been putting a lot of thought into culture and have spent a lot of time reading about it.
 There is one word that keeps coming up again and again: TRUST

 If leaders don’t encourage and trust their teams to take risks, they will never succeed.

 Simon Sinek gives an example of an airport gate agent, who shouted rudely at a passenger who attempted to board the aeroplane before their row had been called.
 Sinek spoke up and asked the lady why she was treating the customers so badly.
 What she said was very telling.